Marion BachrachAdjunct Professor of Law

-Professional BiographyMarion Bachrach has extensive experience as a litigator in white collar criminal matters and complex civil suits.
-She is a founding member of the law firm of DePetris & Bachrach, LLP.
+Professional BiographyMarion Bachrach has extensive experience as a litigator in white-collar criminal investigations, trials and appeals as well as complex civil suits.
+She is a partner in the law firm of Thompson & Knight LLP, where she is part of the firm’s fraud, litigation and cybersecurity practice.
 She has an active practice on behalf of institutional and individual clients and has had considerable experience counseling professionals, particularly lawyers.

-Among the cases she has litigated or argued in private practice and in government service are: United States v.
+Significant cases she has litigated or argued in private practice and in government service include: United States v.
+Watts, 786 F.3d 152 (2d Cir.
+2015); United States v.
 Stein, 435 F. Supp.2d 330 (S.D.N.Y.
 2006) and 495 F.Supp.2d 390 (S.D.N.Y.
-2007); United States v.
+2007), aff’d United States v.
+Stein, 541 F.3d 130 (2d Cir.
+2008); United States v.
 Tenzer, 213 F.3d 34 (2d Cir.
 2000); United States v.
 Manko, 979 F.2d 900 (2d Cir.
 1992); United States v.
 Lizza Industries, Inc., 775 F.2d 492 (2d Cir.
-1985), cert. denied, 475 U.S. 1082 (1986); United States v.
+1985); and United States v.
 McKeon, 738 F.2d 26 (2d Cir.
 1984).